Doctrine of Harmonious Construction

 • The Concurrent List (List III), (CL).

 Harmonious construction is a doctrine for achieving a harmonious relationship between these Lists.
-Furthermore, the judiciary has the power to interpret a law in a consistent manner in order to clarify any points of contention.
+Furthermore, the judiciary has the power to interpret a law consistently to clarify any points of contention.

 Beginning of the Harmonious Construction Doctrine

 The ideology of harmonious construction emerged as a consequence of court interpretations.
-On occasion, the judicial system made the decision in typical cases involving a clash between 2 separate clauses.
+On occasion, the judicial system decided typical cases involving a clash between 2 separate clauses.

 This doctrine first appeared in India as the rule of the mediation process in the case of the C. P. & Berar Act, in which the concerned court dispersed the lack of consistency between Entries 24 & 25 of the State List (List II in the Indian Constitution) and analyzed them harmoniously.